pankajgithup2025-cmd/PreTrainedLeafDiffusion/README.md

 if __name__ == "__main__":
     sample_images(num_samples=20)
 ----------------------------
-If you use this pretrained model in your work, please cite this repository
+This pretrained model is the result of significant research titled "LeafDiffusion: Advancing Mango Leaf Disease Recognition with Latent Diffusion Models and Multi-Color Space Analysis" in Journal "The Visual Computer" and development efforts.
+If you incorporate it into your work, please make sure to cite this repository.
+Proper acknowledgment not only gives credit to the contributors but also helps strengthen reproducibility and transparency in research.
 ----------------------------

-If you use this pretrained model in your work, please cite this repository.